syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Automation-Id.md

 # Automation Id

-SfDataGrid and SfDataPager supports built in [AutomationId](https://docs.microsoft.com/en-gb/dotnet/api/xamarin.forms.element.automationid?view=xamarin-forms#Xamarin_Forms_Element_AutomationId) for all its inner elements.
-These `AutomationId` values allows the automation framework to find and interact with the inner elements when the test scripts are run.
+SfDataGrid and SfDataPager support built-in [AutomationId](https://docs.microsoft.com/en-gb/dotnet/api/xamarin.forms.element.automationid?view=xamarin-forms#Xamarin_Forms_Element_AutomationId) for all their inner elements.
+These `AutomationId` values allow the automation framework to find and interact with the inner elements when the test scripts are run.
 A unique `AutomationId` is maintained for each inner element by prefixing the control's `AutomationId` with the inner element's Id.

 ## DataGrid

-Refer the below image to know the `AutomationId` values of the grid cells, rows and other inner elements of the SfDataGrid.
+The following screensots illustrate the `AutomationId` values of grid cells, rows, and other inner elements of SfDataGrid.

 ![Automation Id format for Row and Cell element](SfDataGrid_images/AutomationId_DataGrid.png)

 ![Automation Id format for LoadMoreView](SfDataGrid_images/AutomationId_LoadMoreItems.png)

-Refer the below code snippet to set the `AutomationId` to the datagrid.
+The following code snippet demonsttrates how to set the `AutomationId` to data grid.

 {% tabs %}
 {% highlight xaml %}